HumanSignal/label-studio/docs/source/guide/export.md

 ## Export data from Label Studio

 Export your completed annotations from Label Studio.
 Label Studio stores your annotations in a raw JSON format in the SQLite database backend or whichever cloud or database storage you specify as target storage.
 Cloud storage buckets contain one file per labeled task named as `task_id.json`.

-You can convert the raw JSON completed annotations stored by Label Studio into a more common format and export that data in several different ways:
+See [Cloud storage setup](storage.html) for more details about syncing target storage.

+### Export using the UI

-- Export from the Label Studio UI on the [/export](http://localhost:8080/export) page.
+You can export data and annotations from the Label Studio UI using the [/export](http://localhost:8080/export) page.
+Click **Export** from the data manager to select an available export format and export your data.

+### Export using the API
-- Call the API to export data.
-See the Label Studio [API documentation](api.html).
+You can call the Label Studio API to export annotations.

+For a small labeling project, call the [export endpoint](/api#operation/api_projects_export_read) to export annotations.

+For a large labeling project with hundreds of thousands of tasks, do the following:
+1. Make a POST request to [create a new export file or snapshot](/api#operation/api_projects_exports_create).
+The response includes an `id` for the created file.
+2. [Check the status of the export file creation](/api#operation/api_projects_exports_read) using the `id` as the `export_pk`.
+3. Using the `id` from the created snapshot as the export primary key, or `export_pk`, make a GET request to [download the export file](/api#operation/api_projects_exports_download_read).

+### Manually convert JSON annotations to another format
-- For versions of Label Studio earlier than 1.0.0, run the relevant [converter tool](https://github.com/heartexlabs/label-studio-converter) on the directory of completed annotations using the command line or Python.
-You can also run the relevant converter tool on exported JSON from version 1.0.0.
+You can run the relevant [converter tool](https://github.com/heartexlabs/label-studio-converter) on a directory or file of completed JSON annotations using the command line or Python to convert the completed annotations into another format.
+If you use versions of Label Studio earlier than 1.0.0, this is the only way to convert your Label Studio JSON format annotations into another labeling format.

 ## Export formats supported by Label Studio